 - Help to reduce the amount of space for weeds in your garden

 While you can add more nutrients to the soil in your garden, it is much better for your plants if they don't have to struggle for those that are already there.
 It is much better for your plants if you leave the right amount of space between them.

 Your plants are going to leaf out (grow more and bigger leaves) as they grow.
 These leaves will create a canopy that increases the amount of shade that reaches their lower sections.
 The proper amount of plant spacing helps to ensure the entire plant receives plenty of healthy sunshine.
 In turn, this will help to ensure you have robust plants that bear lots of fruit (including veggies).

 Shade may help to conserve water during the heat of the day, but if you plant everything too closely together, the plants will end up fighting for any available water.
 Ultimately, you have to come up with a perfect balance between spacing and how much water you can afford to use to keep your plants healthy.

 The one place you cannot see the competition between your garden plants is underground where the roots are constantly expanding in their never-ending search for water and nutrients.
 If you don't leave enough room for the root structures to spread out, you will end up with stunted plants that produce very little in the way of edible fruits or veggies.

 So How Do I Know What the Correct Plant Spacing Is

-When you have at least some idea of what you want to grow in your garden along with how much area you have to work with, it's time to sit down and draw up a plan of action.
+When you have at least some idea - here are a few suggestions - of what you want to grow in your garden along with how much area you have to work with, it's time to sit down and draw up a plan of action.
 There are literally hundreds of suggestions for correct plant spacing.

 However, to avoid confusion the best thing you can do is to follow the instructions found on the back of the seed packet or on the tags that come with any starter plants you buy.